hecola/cs149/asst1/prog3_mandelbrot_ispc/report.md

 This task is mainly used to understand the usage of simd and multicore
 1. launch distributes work across multiple CPU cores.
 2. foreach maps iterations to SIMD lanes within a single core (CPU thread)
+3. eventhough the number of physical core is 16, but if I launch more than 16 cores, the performance could enhance more to 32 times at most.
 ## Why not have just foreach handle everything? -GPT4o generated
 In theory, it might sound ideal if foreach handled both.